Ampang District: Administration

 The district was adjacent to Cheras, Kuala Lumpur and northeast of the Kuala Lumpur Central Business District.

 Demographics

 In 1880, the face of the settlement was drastically altered when the British decided to move their capital of the Federated Malay States inland from Klang, and declared the neighbouring city of Kuala Lumpur to be the new capital.
 Malays are the largest ethnicity in the Ampang area with 52% of the total population, followed by those of Chinese ancestry at 28%.
 The smallest racial group is Indian at 20%.

 The original "kampongs" (unimproved village structures) of the area were eventually replaced by brick buildings sporting tile roofs, of a standardized shop-house design.
 Plots were regulated with wider streets between them and "sanitary lanes" behind them.
 The streets and roads were surfaced with locally found laterite gravel.

-Salary

-Approximately 70% of the residents of Ampang have monthly salaries at or above RM3,000 (Ringgit Malaysia), 10% have monthly salaries in the range of RM1000 to RM2999, with the remaining 20% earning RM1000 or less per month.